General Contact Surfaces of the Soccer Ball

 Examples: Dribbling, speed dribbling, outside of the right foot bending ball, inside of the left foot bending ball

-Examples: Dribbling, inside of the left foot pass, outside of the right foot pass
+Examples: Dribbling, inside of the left foot pass, outside of the right foot pass; throw-in left hand placement

 Upper Left (Upper-left Quadrant)